Research Intelligence

 This page documents calculation definitions across the app.
 The underlying proposal, spend, sponsor, and gift figures load only for authorized internal users; the definitions below describe how those views are computed without exposing restricted values.

-| Source | Provides | Coverage |
+| Source | Provides | Coverage and cadence |

 |---|---|---|

-| WSE_faculty_list.xlsx | Faculty roster, rank, department, center affiliations, headshots | -- active WSE-primary faculty (see Section 02) |
+| WSE faculty roster and ORT reference datasets | Faculty roster, rank, department, center affiliations, bios, headshots, honors, expertise, and priority-area labels | Maintained release-by-release; currently -- active WSE-primary faculty (see Section 02) |

-| Grants.gov and SAM.gov feeds | Daily opportunity radar for grant, BAA, RFP, solicitation, and special-notice discovery | Scheduled Cloudflare Worker writes normalized opportunity snapshots to R2 |
+| Grants.gov and SAM.gov | Grant, BAA, RFP, solicitation, and special-notice discovery for Opportunity Radar | Daily scheduled Cloudflare Worker writes normalized opportunity snapshots to R2 and preserves the last usable source data during transient failures |

 The dashboard covers -- WSE-primary faculty.
 This is a deliberate subset of the broader WSE-affiliated population.